isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 A `future` preserves the usual function call return semantics for asynchronous tasks.
-The is no explicit locking and both correct (value) return and error (exception) return are handled simply.
+There is no explicit locking and both correct (value) return and error (exception) return are handled simply.

 ##### Example